dapsavoie/blockchain-developer-bootcamp-final-project/README.md

 # NFT Minting Marketplace

 The goal of this project is to developed NFT's to represent real world data from the outcomes of a range of social enterprise projects, scientific projects or environmental projects.
 The NFT  infrastructure developed will allow a user to transform meta-data into NFT's.
-We plan to use this to create
+We plan to use this to create NFT's for social good projects.

 ### Public Ethereum Address for Certification as an NFT